marian-stanciulica/Foodybite/README.md

 ##### Hierarchical Navigation

-For this kind of navigation, I used the new `NavigationStack` type introduced in iOS 16.
-First of all, I created a generic `Flow` class that can append or remove a new route.
+To implement this kind of navigation, I used the new `NavigationStack` type introduced in iOS 16.
+Firstly, I created a generic `Flow` class that can append or remove a new route.

 ```swift
 final class Flow<Route: Hashable>: ObservableObject {